Somewhere along the line, the concept of “curiosity” got a bad rap. For example, you’ve probably heard the famous saying, “Curiosity killed the cat.”

 Humans are, by their very nature, curious creatures.
 For proof, look no further than children: Kids have an insatiable need to understand how things work.
 Anyone who has ever heard a 2-year-old ask “Why?” (for the 15th time in a row) can attest to that.

-Curiosity is built into us but, so often, we lose our natural curiosity as we become adults.
+The power of curiosity is built into us but, so often, we lose our natural curiosity as we become adults.
 Societal expectations teach us to limit questions and accept things as they are.

 #1: Create Awareness When You Notice Something of Interest